ibrucelei/kasware-docs/knowledge-base/set-your-own-rpc.md

 # Data synchronization

-The Data synchronization takes about 30 minutes, and when you see following messages, the synchronization is complete.
+Data synchronization takes approximately half an hour to one and a half hours, depending on your network and computer configuration.
+And when you see following messages, the synchronization is complete.

 Note: Do not close the console window.